 After 30 years of unrest, rioting and bomb explosions, the death toll was over 3500 people…

-How to go on a Troubles tour of Belfast?
+How to choose a Troubles tour of Belfast?

 To be honest it can be tricky to get an unbiased or objective viewpoint in Northern Ireland.
 Most people in Belfast have families or friends that were is some way affected by the Troubles.
 They will therefore have a strong opinion and believe that the conflict was all “the other side’s” fault.